 High quality dance classes for people with Parkinson's, their family, friends and carers.

-Autumn Programme 2019 (Wesley Memorial Hall, New Inn Hall Street, Oxford)
+Spring Programme 2020 (Wesley Memorial Hall, New Inn Hall Street, Oxford)

 Due to the on-going success and demand for the programme, English National Ballet and Oxford City Council are delighted to be in a position to continue running the Dance for Parkinson’s programme in Oxford.